Sam660320/Project1-Designer_client_system/README.md

 -------------------------------------------------------
 https://archdesign2022.herokuapp.com/

+* User name for login: johnsmith@gmail.com
+* Password: chicken
+* Or you can choose to Sign up first and use your own user name and password.

 CRUD model
 -------------------------------------------------------
 The whole project is based on the CRUD (create, read, update, delete) model.
 Currently 4 models have been established in this project, which are